-(d) If a source must pay fees and late fees to DEQ under subsection (c) of this section and an authorized representative of the source with knowledge and responsibility for submitting permit fees to DEQ certifies under penalty of law that, to the best of the certifying individual’s good faith knowledge and belief, the source met the Low Fee criteria outlined above during the period the source paid the Low Fee, then the source will be required to pay only the difference between the Low and High Fees under subsection (c) of this section for the past two years.
+(d) If a source must pay fees and late fees to DEQ under subsection (c) and an authorized representative of the source with knowledge and responsibility for submitting permit fees to DEQ certifies under penalty of law that, to the best of the certifying individual’s good faith knowledge and belief, the source met the Low Fee criteria outlined above during the period the source paid the Low Fee, then the source will be required to pay only the difference between the Low and High Fees under subsection (c) for the past two years.
 A source that meets the requirements of this subsection will not be required to pay any late fees associated with the fee payments hereunder unless the source fails to make such payments on or before the deadline provided by DEQ for such payments, in which case the source will be required to pay the late fees described in Table 2 of OAR 340-216-0020.
-The provisions of this subsection shall apply to any fees due under subsection (c) of this section including fees for years that preceded the effective date of this subsection.
+The provisions of this subsection shall apply to any fees due under subsection (c) including fees for years that preceded the effective date of this subsection.

 (4) Permit Content.
+Each Simple ACDP must include the following:

 (a) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements, but excluding any federal requirements not adopted by the EQC;

-(b) Generic PSELs for all pollutants emitted at more than the de minimis level in accordance with OAR 340 division 222;
+(b) Generic PSELs for all regulated pollutants emitted at more than the de minimis emission level under OAR 340 division 222;

 (c) Testing, monitoring, recordkeeping, and reporting requirements sufficient to determine compliance with the PSEL and other emission limits and standards, as necessary; and